Title of the document

 Attendees will preview criteria to be included in the upcoming ICD-11 manual and review internet gaming disorder, identified as a condition for further study in “Section III, Emerging Measures and Models,” of the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).

-This training will provide participants with the skills necessary to work with clients struggling with compulsive video gaming and pornography.
+This training will provide participants with the skills necessary to work with clients struggling with compulsive video gaming and online pornography.

 Tracy Markle, MA, LPC